 How can Profile Pensions help?

-If you think you may have a SERPS mis-selling case, you’ll need to contact the adviser who recommended you opted out of SERPS and ask them to put things right.
+If you think you may have a SERPS mis-selling case, you’ll need to contact the adviser who recommended you opt out of SERPS and ask them to put things right.
 If you’re not satisfied with their response, you should contact the Financial Ombudsman Service, a free independent service for settling disputes between financial services companies and their customers.